COPS-IITBHU/csoc-2021-algorithms/README.md

 ## Guidelines

-- Only one algorithm should be included in your PR from the given list.
+- Your PR should include only one algorithm from the given list.
-- Your algorithm should goes in the proper language folder in the repository.
+- You should commit your code file in the respective language folder in the repository.
 - Scores of different algorithms are also listed in the algorithms list.
-- Try to write code on your own rather than coying it from other sources.
+- Try to write code on your own rather than copying it from other sources.
-- You can make new folder for new language if it not exists currently.
+- You can make a new folder for any language of your choice if it does not exist in the repo.

 ## List of Algorithms